Privacy Notice

 How we get the personal information and why we have it:

-Most of the personal information we process is provided to us directly by you for the following reasons:
+Most of the personal information we process is provided to us directly by you or your legal guardian for the following reasons:

-For reasons of safeguarding, you/others from harm, or to protect against the commission/alleged commission of an offence.
+• For reasons of safeguarding, you or others from harm, or to protect against the commission/alleged commission of an offence.

 We also receive personal information indirectly from other professionals (most often representing health, education, and social care services) in the following scenarios: